 Current estimates state 12,000 NDIS participants are in “urgent” need of suitable Special Disability Accommodation, and we at NDIS PROPERTY AUSTRALIA (NPA) want to help as many disabled people as possible into their forever home.
 The estimates are as high as 50,000 participants around Australia who need Special Disability Accommodation and this figure has been increasing since 2011 when the number was 28,000 as a forecast.
-Participants who are currently SDA qualified and funded, who are looking for accommodation to live alone or with other participants, either with or without an onsite carer, should make an enquiry with their provider so our team of consultants can best provide appropriate assistance.
+Participants who are currently SDA qualified and funded, who are looking for accommodation to live alone or with other participants, either with or without an onsite carer, should make an enquiry with their provider or directly with us, so that our team of consultants can best provide appropriate assistance.

 No matter what property questions you might have, we have the answers.
 We offer independent advice, with no agenda.
 Contact us today for a no-obligation chat to one of our experienced team members.